whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-13-Ipsy-Subscription-April-2016-Review.md

 <DD>Deluxe Sample Size .05 oz. (half of full size), Value $12</DD>
 </DL>

 <p>This lipstick is infused with their famous maracuja oil to leave lips feeling oh-so soft.
-Every subscriber who received this item will get the same shade, Wonder, a soft poppy pink shade.</p>
+Every subscriber who received this item will get the same shade, Wonder, a bright poppy pink shade.</p>

 <p>I'm a fan of Tarte products and I have tons of their cheek and lip tints.
 Their colors are great and they stay on really well.
 Needless to say, I was super delighted to get this in my glam bag.</p>